 U.S.Ambassador Robert Sherman

-Robert A. Sherman of Massachusetts arrived in Lisbon on April 5, 2014 to serve as Ambassador of the United States of America to the Republic of Portugal.
-Ambassador Sherman presented his credentials to the President of the Portuguese Republic, His Excellency Aníbal Cavaco Silva, on May 30th, 2014.
+Robert A. Sherman of Boston, Massachusetts arrived in Lisbon on April 5, 2014 to serve as United States Ambassador to the Republic of Portugal.
+He presented his credentials to the President of the Portuguese Republic, Aníbal Cavaco Silva, on May 30th, 2014.

-Ambassador Sherman holds a B.A. in Political Science from the University of Rochester and a J.D. from Boston University School of Law.
-He is married to entrepreneur and lawyer, Ms. Kim Sawyer, and he has two adult children.
+He holds a B.A. in Political Science from the University of Rochester and a J.D. from Boston University School of Law.
+He is married to entrepreneur and lawyer, Kim Sawyer, and has two adult children.